‘An Illusion of Affability that Inspires Love’: Kant on the Value and Disvalue of Politeness

 "Kant Politeness, Duties of virtue, Shaftesbury, Addison, Rousseau, Montesquieu

 Louden, Robert B. PhD, "‘An Illusion of Affability that Inspires Love’: Kant on the Value and Disvalue of Politeness" (2021).
-Faculty and Staff Books.
+Faculty, Staff, and Alumni Books.
 645.